qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   quri.setParam("url", 'https://my_auth_enabled_server_ip/wms')
   rlayer = QgsRasterLayer(quri.encodedUri(), 'states', 'wms')

-In the upper case, the ``wms`` provider will take care to expand authCfg with credential right before setting the HTTP connection.
+In the upper case, the ``wms`` provider will take care to expand ``authcfg`` URI parameter with credential just before setting the HTTP connection.

 .. warning::

-  Developer would have to leave ``AuthCfg`` expansion to the QgsAuthManager, in this way he will be sure that expansion is not done too early.
+  Developer would have to leave ``authcfg`` expansion to the QgsAuthManager, in this way he will be sure that expansion is not done too early.

 Usually an URI string, build using ``QgsDataSourceURI`` class, is used to set